aws-samples/aws-stm32-ml-at-edge-accelerator/README.md

 1. Fork this repo.
 1. Clone your fork locally.
 1. Go to [cdk.json](./cdk.json) and put your aws account details for each stack in the `env` field, you could deploy the stacks in the same account or in different accounts
-1. You need to set up a connection between the pipeline and your Repo
+1. You need to set up a connection between the pipeline and your forked Repo
-   1. Follow the steps to create & very the connection [here](https://docs.aws.amazon.com/dtconsole/latest/userguide/connections-create-github.html)
+   1. Follow the steps to create & verify the connection [here](https://docs.aws.amazon.com/dtconsole/latest/userguide/connections-create-github.html)
-   1. Go to [cdk.json](./cdk.json) and paste your Repo name, branch & connection Arn in the config section.
+   1. Go to [cdk.json](./cdk.json) and paste your forked Repo name, branch & connection Arn in the config section.
 1. In the root folder, run the following commands
    ```
    npm install